gerstrong/Commander-Genius/readme.txt

 of resolution changes was achieved through classes.
-Although the program itself looks very similar the skeleton of the program is very different to the one in CloneKeen.
+Although the program itself looks very similar the skeleton of the program is very different to the one of CloneKeen.

 The Commander Genius source code may be freely distributed and modified as per the GPL, just please remember to give